zyndagj/tutorials/tutorials/containers_on_slurm/01-introduction.rst

 #############################

 The first step to building any container is choosing an image to start from.
-This is often a `base ubuntu image <https://hub.docker.com/_/ubuntu>`_, which is similar to a rootfs.
-From there, you can ``apt-get`` any necessary dependencies and then add and build your software.
+This starting image is often a clean OS like this `ubuntu image <https://hub.docker.com/_/ubuntu>`_, from which you can add any necessary dependencies to build/run your software.
+Alternatively, you can start from an image that already contains software they're pre-installed.

-We're going to be building a GPU application from source, so I recommend starting from NVIDIA's `CUDA container <https://catalog.ngc.nvidia.com/orgs/nvidia/containers/cuda>`_ on NGC.
+We're going to be building and running a GPU application, so I recommend starting from NVIDIA's `CUDA container <https://catalog.ngc.nvidia.com/orgs/nvidia/containers/cuda>`_ on NGC.
 NGC is NVIDIA's container registry, where NVIDIA software, SDKs, and models are published in container format.

-Container types:
+Not only are these meant to make your development easier, they're also serve as a common environment for NVIDIA to reproduce and troubleshoot any issues you might encounter through `enterprise support <https://enterprise-support.nvidia.com/>`_ with `NVAIE <https://www.nvidia.com/en-us/data-center/products/ai-enterprise/>`_.

+Looking at the tags tab, you'll see many different containers.
+To help you understand the naming convention, containers usually have a ``<project>/<name>:<tag>`` format.
+If you browse through the available containers, you'll see that each container is named cuda, but tags have some common elements along with a CUDA version prefix:

 * ``base``: Includes the CUDA runtime (cudart)
 * ``runtime``: base + CUDA math libraries, and NCCL